samueldodini/git_academicwebsite/content/workingpapers/power_to_discriminate/index.md

 #- "2"
 publishDate: "2024-01-10T00:00:00Z"
 #slides: example
 summary: Labor market power allows firms to discriminate in hiring and wages.
-Discrimination is likely based on erroneous beliefs.
+Discrimination is likely based on erroneous beliefs rather than preferences.
 #tags:
 #- Source Themes
 title: "The Power to Discriminate"